-We are working on revamping most of our tools and infrastructure to an open source, community-based infrastructure.
-We are not there yet, but we will continue to make our work available on our Github repository.
-Please contact us if you would like to get involved.
+We have big plans to revamp our tools and infrastructure to an open source, community-based infrastructure.
+Part of that is making our work available on our Github repository.
+Follow us there or get in touch if you want to be involved!